LeoTurnell-Ritson/foamTEX-8/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-foamTex is a python biased utility for generating LaTeX scripts from raw OpenFOAM data files.
+FoamTex is a [python](https://www.python.org/) biased utility for generating [LaTeX](https://www.latex-project.org/) scripts from raw [OpenFOAM](https://www.openfoam.com/) data files.
 This project is currently in early development.

-For more information about OpenFOAM or LateX:

 <p align="right">(<a href="#top">back to top</a>)</p>